Goals and responsibilities of the SNB (overview)

-Price stability is an important condition for growth and prosperity.
+Price stability is an important prerequisite for growth and prosperity.
 Inflation and deflation, by contrast, impair economic activity.
-They complicate decision-making by consumers and producers, lead to misallocations of labour and capital, result in income and asset redistributions, and put the economically weak at a disadvantage.
+They hinder the role of prices in allocating labour and capital to their most efficient use, and result in a redistribution of income and wealth.
 The SNB equates price stability with a rise in consumer prices of less than 2% per annum.
-Deflation – i.e. a protracted decline in price levels – is also regarded as a breach of the objective of price stability.
+Deflation - i.e. a sustained decrease in the price level - also breaches the objective of price stability.
 A medium-term inflation forecast serves as the main indicator for monetary policy decisions.

 Implementation of monetary policy

 The Swiss National Bank implements its monetary policy by setting the SNB policy rate.
 In so doing, it seeks to keep the short-term Swiss franc money market rates close to the SNB policy rate.
 In order to influence monetary conditions, the SNB also intervenes in the foreign exchange market, as necessary.

 The SNB is entrusted with the note-issuing privilege.
 It supplies the Swiss economy with banknotes commensurate with demand for payment purposes.
 These banknotes meet high standards with respect to quality and security.
 The SNB is also charged by the Confederation with the task of coin distribution.

 Regarding cashless payment transactions, the SNB is involved in the Swiss Interbank Clearing (SIC) payment system.
 The payments are settled in SIC via sight deposit accounts held with the SNB.